-Self-management has been recommended for women with UI, to help quality of life and increase confidence.
-This refers to actions taken by individuals to manage the symptoms, treatment, physical and psychosocial consequences and lifestyle changes inherent in living with a condition.
-However, there are gaps between women's experiences of managing UI and support provided by health professionals for self-management.
-Evidence suggests that women do not have sufficient knowledge or understanding of self-management principles and poor access to services, while health professionals are unaware of the needs of older women and how to best support them.
-The COVID-19 pandemic in 2020/21 likely exacerbated these challenges by creating difficulties attending appointments in person and closure of some support services.
+Self-management has been recommended for women with UI,18 to help quality of life and increase confidence.^{16 17} This refers to actions taken by individuals to manage the symptoms, treatment, physical and psychosocial consequences and lifestyle changes inherent in living with a condition.19 However, there are gaps between women's experiences of managing UI and support provided by health professionals for self-management.
+Evidence suggests that women do not have sufficient knowledge or understanding of self-management principles and poor access to services,20 while health professionals are unaware of the needs of older women and how to best support them.18 The COVID-19 pandemic in 2020/2021 likely exacerbated these challenges by creating difficulties attending appointments in person and closure of some support services.

-Our project set out to develop and evaluate a theory-informed, tailored self-management package for older women living with UI, guided by the Medical Research Council (MRC) framework for developing and evaluating complex health interventions.
-Our systematic review and feasibility trial of the package have been published.
-We present here a qualitative study which was carried out in parallel with the systematic review during the intervention development phase.
-We employed a "target population-centred" approach to our intervention development whereby the intervention is based on the perspectives of the people who will use it, namely women with UI and relevant health professionals.
+Our project set out to develop and evaluate a theoryinformed, tailored self-management package for older women living with UI, guided by the Medical Research Council (MRC) framework for developing and evaluating complex health interventions.21 Our systematic review22 and feasibility trial of the package have been published.23 We present here a qualitative study, which was carried out in parallel with the systematic review22 during the intervention development phase.
+We employed a 'target population-centred' approach24 to our intervention development whereby the intervention is based on the perspectives of the people who will use it, namely, women with UI and relevant health professionals.